+44 (0)1223 330484

 Nevertheless, students occasionally experience financial challenges.
 Both the university and the college have some funds available to support financial difficulties caused by ‘unforeseen and unforeseeable circumstances’ (the traditional definition), and occasionally for other needs.

-Speak to your Tutor if you have financial concerns.
+Speak to your College Tutor if you have financial concerns.
 They can give you advice, and they will have to comment on any application to college or university funds.
-NB.
-For College Grants for Travel, Language Learning, Varsity Sport and PhD Thesis Binding, see the Funding and Prizes page.

-College Student Support Funds
+College Financial Assistance Funds

 To apply for Hughes Hall financial support or assistance, complete the Application Form, and arrange to discuss this with your tutor, who may wish to follow up certain points.
-Your tutor will then forward your application to the college’s Student Finance Welfare Committee, which meets weekly during term.
+Your tutor will then forward your application to the college’s Student Welfare and Finance Committee, which usually meets weekly during term.
 Note that if you wish to receive help from funds generously given by others, you need to be open about your income and expenditure.
 The college will respect your privacy and handle this information sensitively.

 • Chui Wen Mei Memorial Bursary Fund, generously donated in memory of Ms Chui Wen Mei